Creating posts, trying to engage with other accounts, chasing trends… and still not seeing the growth? Then you need a social media manager.

 1.6 Review analytics

-Your social media manager will keep a check on how your posts perform.
-They will review how many likes, share, retweets, or click-throughs you get with a post.
+Your social media manager will keep an eye on how your posts perform.
+They will review how many likes, shares, retweets, or click-throughs you get with a post.
+This analysis helps optimize efforts and pinpoint the areas that need improvement.

 1.7 Build a Social Media Strategy

-Now that you know what a social media manager does, you might wonder if you can do this yourself?
+Now that you know what a social media manager does, you might wonder if you can do this yourself.

 There is nothing stopping you from running your own social media accounts.
 But before that, you’ll have to look into the skills needed to manage various social media platforms.